easy1staking-com/cardano-recurring-payment/README.md

 # cardano-recurring-payment

-This contract aims to facilitate the execution of recurring payments.
+This contract aims to facilitate the execution of automated payments, being them recurring or once off..

-Users can lock funds in a contract, define the payee, the amount, the time of the first payment and then the cadence.
+Users can lock funds in a contract, define the payee, the amount, the time of the first payment and, optionally, then the cadence.

 The contract makes use of a configuration datum locked at a ref input and guarded by an NFT.

 The configuration will contain:
+* the admin key
 * the pkh of the authorised bot
+* fees exempt pkh
 * the bot operators fee
+* base fees

 ## The HOSKY use case